 (Get-ChildItem -File | Where-Object {$_.CreationTime -gt (Get-Date).Date} | Measure-Object).Count

-In the above PowerShell script, the Get-ChildItem cmdlet gets file object and passes it to the second command.
+In the above PowerShell script, the Get-ChildItem cmdlet gets the file objects and passes them to the Where-Object command.

-The second command compares file creation date time with today’s date and returns file objects to the third command.
+The Where-Object command compares the file creation date time with today’s date and returns file objects to the Measure-Object command.

 Cool Tip: How to delete file if exists in PowerShell!